tknie/tknie/README.md

 - Adabas admin RESTful client
 - Adabas RESTful web application

-Only for Adabas-GO-API I did some minor changes because of performance.
+Only for Adabas-GO-API I did some minor changes because of performance after I left the company.
 Due to a missing Adabas license the work is reduced to Adabas Community Edition version topics.

 <!--
 **tknie/tknie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.